phpearth/docs/best-practices/index.md

 }
 ```

-## Development Environment
+## Development environment

 Don't pick a premade *AMP (MAMP/LAMP/WAMP/XAMPP) stack.
-Instead, use a virtualization software like [Vagrant][vagrant] or [Docker][docker].
-Vagrant helps you create and configure lightweight, reproducible, and portable development environments.
-When using Vagrant (or any similiar software) make sure to create a Virtual machine that resembles the production server (the machine where you deploy).
-This will help you catch deployment issues during the development stage.
-These articles can help you get started with Vagrant in PHP development:
+Instead, use a
+virtualization software like [Vagrant][vagrant] or [Docker][docker].
+Vagrant
+helps you create and configure lightweight, reproducible, and portable
+development environments.
+When using virtualization make sure to create a virtual
+machine that resembles the production server (the machine where you deploy).
+This
+will help you catch deployment issues during the development stage.
+These articles
+can help you get started with Vagrant and Docker in PHP development:

 - [5 Easy Ways to Get Started with PHP on Vagrant](http://www.sitepoint.com/5-easy-ways-getting-started-php-vagrant/)
 - [Re-introducing Vagrant: The Right Way to Start with PHP](http://www.sitepoint.com/re-introducing-vagrant-right-way-start-php/)

-These article can help you get started with Docker in PHP development:

 - [Docker and dockerfiles made easy](http://www.sitepoint.com/docker-and-dockerfiles-made-easy/)

-Since the information provided on the article page may be obsolete so you should always refer to the official documentation provided by the application vendor.
-Refer to [vagrant] and [docker] official documentation for updated information on them.
+Since the information provided on the article page may be outdated, you should
+also refer to the official documentation of [vagrant] and [docker] provided by
+the application vendor.

 [psr-1]: http://www.php-fig.org/psr/psr-1/
 [psr-2]: http://www.php-fig.org/psr/psr-2/